Digital technologies implementation support tool

 In 2017, the national curriculum was revised to explicitly include digital technologies learning.
-The Ministry of Education expects that, by 2020, schools will be teaching from the revised technology learning area.
-This tool has been made for those using The New Zealand Curriculum as their national curriculum framework (see alert #1 below).
+This tool has been made to support those using The New Zealand Curriculum as their national curriculum framework (see alert #1 below).

 The New Zealand Curriculum is a framework that sets out national requirements and expectations of learning.

 Local curriculum is where the national expectations of learning are then shaped so that it has local and meaning to learners.